tiger-pillow/ada_final/index.md

 <img src= './runtime.png' width="40%" height="40%" style = "float: right; margin-left:20px"/>

-### 4. Nowadays, we are used to the idea of going to see "one movie", but did you know that many short films used to be presented together in theatres?
+### 4. Nowadays, we are used to the idea of going to see "one movie".
+But did you know that many short films used to be presented together in theatres?
+Since 1888, average runtime has increased, and stablized around 100 minutes.
  Thus the term "feature-length", which refered to the promoted one.
-Since 1888, average runtime has increased, and stablized around 100 minutes.
 As Hitchcock said "The length of a film should be directly related to the endurance of the human bladder".
 <br><br><br>

 ## Plots reveal the impact of historical events on film topics.